surt91/hk_tree/readme.md

 i.e., the number of nodes on each level should increase exponentially to ensure that finding the lower bound can be done in `O(log n)`.
 This could be achieved by using AVL- or red-black trees.
 But generally binary trees are not very efficient for in-order traversal.
-We decided to use a B-tree instead, which stores multiple values in each node, such that in-order traversal benefits from the caches of modern processors.
+We decided to use a B-tree instead.
+Without going into to much detail, a B-tree is a self-balancing generalization of a BST, which stores multiple values inside a node (up to $B+1$, resulting in $B$ children, hence the name).
+Due to the design of contemporary processors, this leads to a better utilization of caches and is therefore better suited to iterate over contiguous ranges of entries.
 All used operations still have the same asymptotic complexity as a binary tree.

 ## Example implementation